You can buy English soccer tickets from third-party sites like StubHub. But is it safe?…

-Occasionally, when I am working with somebody who wants to see one of the big Premier League teams play, the subject of getting an away ticket comes up.
+Occasionally, when Groundhopper Guides is helping an English soccer fan who wants to see one of the big Premier League teams play, the subject of buying an away ticket comes up.

 “If getting tickets to a game at Liverpool is so hard,” the theory goes, “why not just go see them play somewhere else?”

 It’s pretty simple: as hard as it is to get a ticket for the big Premier League clubs, it’s about 10 times harder to see them play on the road as a Liverpool fan.

 Why?
 First, think of it this way: You can’t get a ticket through normal channels to see Liverpool play at home, where they have 54,000 seats “available.”
 What are the odds you’ll snag one of the 3,000 seats they get at Leicester City?

 Sometimes it’s not even that many seats.
-The Football League “requires” that a club give 10 percent of seats to the visitors, but trust me, they’re not getting 7,500 at Old Trafford.
+The Football League “requires” that a club give 10 percent of seats to the visitors, but trust us, they’re not getting 7,500 at Old Trafford.
 Now, at a Cup game maybe, but, even then, you’re not getting an away ticket for one of the big boys.

 The reason is the way clubs allocate tickets.
 For home games it’s multi-layered and pretty complex.
 But for away games, it’s a straight-up loyalty points system.
 And how does one get loyalty points?
 You guessed it: by buying tickets!
 Sometimes they have home points, away points, Cup points, who knows what.
 But you won’t have any of them, because you can’t get tickets!

 So in the Premier League, you are almost never getting an away ticket, full stop.
 Maybe when Bournemouth goes to Newcastle, which is about as far a trip as possible in the Premier League, you can go with the Cherries.
 Maybe.